 Being a small city, Lamar does not have a public transit system used by locals to get to and from work.

-The per capita income in Lamar in 2010 was $18,214, which is low income relative to Colorado, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,856 for a family of four.
+The per capita income in Lamar in 2010 was $19,657, which is lower middle income relative to Colorado and the nation.
+This equates to an annual income of $78,628 for a family of four.
 However, Lamar contains both very wealthy and poor people as well.

+Lamar is an extremely ethnically-diverse city.
 The people who call Lamar home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lamar residents report their race to be White, followed by Native American.
+The greatest number of Lamar residents report their race to be White, followed by Black or African-American.
 Lamar also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.68% of the city’s residents.
-Important ancestries of people in Lamar include Irish, English, Dutch, and French .
+People of Hispanic or Latino origin account for 39.09% of the city’s residents.
+Important ancestries of people in Lamar include Irish, English, French , and Dutch.

 The most common language spoken in Lamar is English.
 Other important languages spoken here include Spanish and Arabic.